-Due to recent changes in the law, your employer will soon (for big employers this is already the case) have to provide you with a basic workplace pension and make you part of it unless you tell them that you don’t want to join – this is called automatic enrolment.
+Due to recent changes in the law, your employer has to provide you with a basic workplace pension and make you part of it unless you tell them that you don’t want to join – this is called automatic enrolment.

 - State (employment)

 This requires you to make payments throughout your working life (via National Insurance contributions) in order for the government to pay you a salary once you reach retirement age.

 You need to have over 30 ‘qualifying years’ to qualify for the full amount (see this page for details), but from April 2016 the State Pension is changing and you’ll need 35 years to get the full amount.

 You make regular payments into your pension fund.
 The fund is then invested in stocks and shares with the aim of increasing the amount over the years, before your retirement.
 The final pot of money can be used to buy an annuity, invest in a drawdown product, taken as a lump sum, or a combination of these options – find out more.

 You can’t tell in advance exactly how much pension you’ll get because it depends on how much you pay in, how well your investments do and what charges you have to pay.
 If your investments do badly, you could end up with less money than you expect.